thejudge156/MeowFetch/README.md

 # MeowFetch
 meow :3

-it grabs logs from logcat under the qcxr filter and pipes them into a file
+it grabs logs (debug level by default) from logcat under a filter (com.qcxr.qcxr by default) and pipes them into a file

-you can probably fork it and make it work for other filters too but at that point just use adb normally ;p
+its super user friendly